 2-2 Connect your order with the app

-Click on the second button – Sync your pass; the system will synchronize your order with your phone.
+Click on the second button – Sync your pass; the system will synchronize the order with your phone.

-Connect your order with your phone as early as possible in case you need help from the customer service team.
-Also, you can reserve the tours and attractions early, guaranteeing your spots!
+Connect the order with your phone as early as possible in case you need help from the customer service team.
+Also, you can reserve the tours and attractions early, guaranteeing the spots!

 #3 How to enter the museums and attractions?